-A month later I had Whipple’s surgery.
-After the procedure, eating was hard and it was a real balancing act getting it right.
+After I had Whipple’s surgery, eating was hard and it was a balancing act getting it right.

 I found that I would fill up quickly, but it helped to eat smaller meals.
 I also can’t drink a lot of liquids.
 A lunchtime meal of a cup of tea and a soup is out of the question.

 My taste buds had changed and chocolate was no longer appealing but ice-cream was okay.
 Fatty foods didn’t settle well at all.
 The more unprocessed the food, the easier it was to handle.
 My tolerances have increased over the years, and trial and error has helped.